 The muscle layer of the heart is termed the myocardium and is made up of cardiomyocytes.
 The myocardium is found in the walls of all four chambers of the heart, though it is thicker in the ventricles and thinner in the atria.
 This disparity is due to the difference in the generation of the force of contraction needed for propelling blood between the atria and the ventricles, with ventricles requiring much more power.

-Myocarditis is the term for inflammation of the heart muscle and has a number of etiologies.
-The most common etiology in the Western world are viral infections (infectious myocarditis) but other causes include toxic reactions or allergies to drugs, autoimmune diseases, or other infections (bacterial, fungal, parasitic).
-Myocarditis involves damage and loss of both cardiomyocytes and cardiac vascular endothelial cells, both of which are common targets of infection, from inflammatory processes and white blood cell (often lymphocytic) infiltration into the heart muscle wall.
+Myocarditis is the term for inflammation of the heart muscle and has several etiologies.
+The most common etiology in the Western world is viral infections (infectious myocarditis), but other causes include toxic reactions or allergies to drugs, autoimmune diseases, or other infections (bacterial, fungal, parasitic).
+Myocarditis involves damage and loss of both cardiomyocytes and cardiac vascular endothelial cells, both of which are common targets of infection from inflammatory processes and white blood cell (often lymphocytic) infiltration into the heart muscle wall.
 Complications include interstitial cardiac fibrosis, wall motion abnormalities, arrhythmias, heart failure, myocardial infarctions, reduced ejection fraction, and sudden cardiac death.
 Myocarditis has a diverse presentation with non-specific symptoms such as chest pain, dyspnea, flu-like manifestations, but can also be symptomless.